brbarnett/brbarnett.github.io/_posts/2019-1-16-using-azure-pipelines-to-publish-nuget-packages-to-a-private-artifacts-feed.md

 Remember the project structure as it informs how the CI and CD builds are set up, and that our project is using YAML build definitions for Pipelines.

 ## Versioning
 We are using modified [semver](https://semver.org/) to version our NuGet packages with the format `[major].[minor].[buildId]`, with an optional `-prerelease` suffix for packages not quite ready for production.
-We're using the build ID instead of patch because it's easier to trace back to a build, and a new build suggests that we have updated code so usually falls under the definition of a patch.
+We're using the build ID instead of patch because it's easier to trace back to a build and a new build suggests that we have updated code so usually falls under our definition of a patch.

 The following needs to be added to the `lib`'s project file to enable this versioning scheme: